CFOPublishing/wp-advanced-ga-tracking/readme.txt

 == Description ==

-The Advanced Google Analytics Tracking plugin allows users to set and track a variaty of events that indicate engagement and send those metrics to Google Analytics.
+The Advanced Google Analytics Tracking plugin allows users to set and track a variety of events that indicate engagement and send those metrics to Google Analytics.

 * Time user spends actively engaging the site (clicking, scrolling, using the keyboard).
 * Depth to which users scroll on a page, as either a percentage or a pixel value.